Magdalen Berns: Reactions

 Berns's opinions attracted both criticism and acclaim.
 She was described as "one of the most hateful and aggressive anti-trans radical feminists on Twitter" by blogger Phaylen Fairchild; as a "TERF" (trans-exclusionary radical feminist) by Vice writer Lewis Gordon; and as a "transphobe" in the Trans Advocate Twitter account, as well as "whorephobic" by members of the Edinburgh University Students' Association.
 Writing in student newspaper The Wesleyan Argus, Connor Aberle stated that Berns's "most popular uploads simply mock videos of transgender people", describing her as part of "a group of far-left YouTubers who hate transgender people".
 Writing in Femestella, Alysia Stevenson described Berns as "a prominent anti-trans Youtuber", accusing her of "hateful rhetoric".
 Writing in the New York Post, Melkorka Licea described Berns as "outspoken".
 Writing in The Orbit, Ashley Miller categorised Berns' views as "aggressively dehumanizing".
-Transgender rights activist and philosophy professor Veronica Ivy drew criticism, and a protest letter with over 500 signatories, after defending celebrations by Berns's opponents of her impending death.
-McKinnon said such celebrations are "ethically justified when the person dying has engaged in extreme harassment of a marginalised group".
+Transgender rights activist and philosophy professor Veronica Ivy drew criticism—and a protest letter with over 500 signatories—after defending celebrations by Berns's opponents of her impending death.
+Ivy said such celebrations are "ethically justified when the person dying has engaged in extreme harassment of a marginalised group".
 Writing in The Social Review, Joaquina stated that Berns had suggested that "the 'trans agenda' is bankrolled by George Soros, a Jewish philanthropist" in an article concerning transphobia and antisemitism.